Listen to an audio file of this tool.

 - Research information together in books.
 Although it’s tempting to do all of your research about a topic online, be sure to include books or articles in your research process.
 If your child is doing a science project on animal habitats, internet research can be helpful.
 But, be sure and also seek out books that can provide helpful background information.
 This cultivates a habit for children of seeking out the information they require through books.

 - Teach the essential “brain break.”
 Breaks do not represent weakness or a lack of persistence.
-In fact, our brains work better if we take frequent breaks.
+In fact, human brains work better if they get frequent breaks.
 Children need processing time, particularly if they are studying, learning to read, or reading a longer book.

-- Use “Show me…” When your child learns a new ability; they are eager to show it off!
+- Use “Show me…” statements.
+When your child learns a new ability, they are eager to show it off!
 Give them that chance.
-Say: “Show me you know what’s next when our timer goes off.”
+Say, “Show me you know what’s next when our timer goes off.”
 This can be used when you are in the after-school routine and need that alert to move on to reading time.

 - Do a “brain break” dry run.
 In the midst of reading one night, maybe at a natural breaking point, play “brain break.”
 Practice moving away from your book.
 Get a drink of water.
 Walk outside and sniff the fresh air.
 Then, go back and ask, “Do you feel refreshed and ready, or do you need a little more time?”
 If your child responds they need more time, then ask, “What would make you feel ready to continue?”
 Perhaps, a hug on a teddy bear or a couple of runs around the house might do the trick.